PoCInnovation/SmartVote/README.md

 ## Introduction

-The idea of SmartVote (SmVo) is to make it possible to follow and participate to an election without having to be vigilant about the eligibility of the organizer.
+The idea of SmartVote is to make it possible to follow and participate to an election without having to be vigilant about the eligibility of the organizer.
 Indeed, running an election trough a blockchain allow us to make the poll system 100% secure !
 No one will be able to make "fake votes" or to fake the output of an election !